Yuqiu-rgb/NphosNet/data/readme.md

-pH/pR/pK 位点的数据将在整理后上传

-The data of pH/PR/pK sites will be uploaded after sorting
+Data of pH/pR/pK sites will be uploaded to this directory after being sorted